emailayuen/data-test-sde-alan-B/README.md

   C:\git\data-test-sde-alan-B\key\[your_custom_key_file.json]
   ```
-4. For `warehouseLoadLambdaFunction.py`, modify the constant variables `PROJECT_ID` and `KEY_FILE_PATH` with respective details of your custom Bigquery instance
+4. Inside the code for `warehouseLoadLambdaFunction.py`, modify the constant variables `PROJECT_ID` and `KEY_FILE_PATH` with respective details of your custom Bigquery instance

   ```
   Example: